Sunday, 25 March 2012

 Evolution is a non-stop phenomenon showing a ceaseless display of betterment and development, and by sharing our own experiences, we give the next generations a better chance to learn from our trials and errors and advance further.
 Let us remind ourselves that most great discoveries started out as mistakes and a life without taking chances or trying new things is as worthless as one full of worries about safety or security.
 The same goes with lives consumed by fear, greed, anger, materialism, and the mind-numbing reality Tel-Lie-vision.

 Today, we have the brains, the technology, the know-how and the resources but, the top 1% of the population owns 40% of our planet wealth!
-Something isn’t right here, even if you’re not good in math.
+Something isn’t right here, even if you’re not good in maths.
 Expectedly, awareness of global inequality mushroomed throughout this past year with the Arab Spring and the Occupy movements that swept 95 cities across 82 countries.
 The last time the world has woken up and sort of united like this was during the 60s with the anti-war demonstrations and the hedonistic peace and love culture that have survived to this very day.

 In order to succeed, humans should set aside their petty differences and see beyond all the meaningless diversionary with lefts vs. rights, political wars, religious bigotry, racial stereotypes, hate and intolerance.
 They need to rise above the programming and decondition from all artificial indoctrinations and unite together as compassionate habitants of this wonderful planet bestowed on us.
 Shielded with this natural intimacy, we can reach a collective understanding of how to accept our reality and coexist peacefully.
 Then and only then, we can be in position of saving the planet, chiefly from ourselves.